 5 Meaningful Ways to Say Goodbye to your Old Home

-Moving to a new house isn’t always a welcome prospect.
+Moving to a new house isn’t always a welcomed prospect.
 When you’re not thrilled about leaving your beloved family home behind, a proper goodbye can help with the transition.
-These meaningful ways honor the old house while fostering hope for the next chapter of your life in the new house.
+These meaningful ways to bid farewell honor the old house while fostering hope for the next chapter of your life in the new house.

 1. Throw a House Cooling Party

 Host a party before moving day?
 That seems counterproductive and just plain overwhelming.
 But hear us out — a house cooling party is a great way to empty your pantry and fridge.
 It’s also a gathering to say goodbye and reflect on the memorable times you had in the house with family and friends.

 For a thoughtful and fun activity for the kids (and yourself), create a friendship board with pictures of the new house on it.
 Have everyone sign the board and take plenty of pictures of the guests so you can attach the pictures to the board later.

 “This will give your kiddos the ability to take those people with them and to see them in their new home — hopefully encouraging post-move friendships,” suggests Jill Johnson-Young, CEO and Clinical Director at Central Counseling Services in California.